-The Latvian Ministry of Education has included in the program on literature a book mentioning Russians "as slaves"
+The Ministry of Education of Latvia included in the program on literature a book mentioning Russians "as slaves"

 A report was published on Latvian television about the confusion of the parents of students of the 12 classes of Latvian schools, where Gunar Yanovskis's work “Sola” is studied in the lessons of the Latvian language and Latvian literature.
 We are talking about a work that openly incites ethnic hatred, is replete with the broadcast of the author’s complexes in relation to the Russians.
 Recall that today every fourth inhabitant of Latvia is ethnic Russian (about half a million people).

 Journalists of the Latvian television channel LTV found that the work of Yanovskis is indeed one of those that the Ministry of Education of Latvia recommended for reading to senior students of secondary schools.